AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 }
 ```

-- The `State.cs` file in an aelf blockchain smart contract holds the variables that store the contract's data, making sure this data is saved and accessible whenever the contract needs it.
+- The `State.cs` file in the aelf blockchain smart contract holds the variables that store the contract's data, making sure this data is saved and accessible whenever the contract needs it.

 #### Implement Expense Tracker Smart Contract